oshaughnessy/maysl.soccer/_pages/rules.md

 [Law 11](https://www.theifab.com/laws/latest/offside/), "Offside", is enforced beginning in U9/U10.

+In U10, offside may only be applied when opposing players are beyond the build-out line.
+In MAYSL, offside is rarely enforced in U10 and is primarily taught and enforced beginning in U12.

 For a friendly, clear explanation of offside rules, see [Offside Made Easy](/files/offside-made-easy.pdf).

+{% capture no-offside %}
+**Note [Law 11.3](https://www.theifab.com/laws/latest/offside/#no-offence) -- No Offside Offense**

+There is no offside offense if a player receives the ball directly from:
+* a goal kick
+* a throw-in
+* a corner kick
+{% endcapture %}
+<div class="notice--info">{{ no-offside | markdownify }}</div>

 ### Substitutions in U10+